OriginCodeAcademy/Cohort9/Notes/Required-Tools/ESLint(optional)/README.md

 npm install
 ```

 * In each of your project folders create a `.eslintrc` file.
-I recommended that you follow the AirBnB style guide when developing apps using ES5 Javascript add the following:
+I recommended that you follow the [AirBnB style guide](https://github.com/airbnb/javascript/tree/es5-deprecated/es5).
+If you are developing apps using ES5 Javascript add the following:

 ```
 {